Home / Fellows / Andrea Daher

 Cultural and Intellectual History, in particular the history of representation practices focused on the uses of writing and its relationship with orality in modern and contemporary times.

-In the land of the blind: the translator, the philosopher and the librarian
+In the land of the Blind: the translator, the historian and the librarian

 Key publications